 What is baptism and why do we get baptized?

 Being baptized in Jesus’ name shows your identification with Christ’s death, burial, and resurrection (Acts 2:38; Romans 6:3-8; Colossians 2:12; 1 Peter 3:21).
 In baptism, you as a believer are publicly testifying that when Christ died on the cross for your sins, you died to your former life of sin against God.
-But as Christ was raised from the dead, so you were also raised to eternal life in relationship with Him.
-Baptism is thus a public declaration and picture of the salvation found in Christ.
+But as Christ was raised from the dead, so you were also raised to eternal life in relationship with him.
+Baptism is thus a public declaration and a picture of the salvation found in Christ.

-Jesus commanded His followers, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matthew 28:19-20).
+Jesus commanded his followers, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matthew 28:19-20).
 The book of Acts shows that this is precisely what the apostles did after being filled with the Holy Spirit (see Acts 2:41; 8:12, 38; Acts 9:18; 10:48; 16:15, 33; 18:8).
 As Peter told a crowd, “Repent and let each of you be baptized in the name of Jesus Christ” (Acts 2:38).

 In the New Testament, we consistently see that when people responded to the preaching of the gospel with faith and repentance, they were immediately baptized.
 Thus, conversion and baptism are very closely related.
 In light of these biblical truths, all Christians should seek to be baptized, and we encourage you to be baptized if you’ve put your trust in Christ.